dungtq2k5/youtube-clone/README.md

 This is my first project to get familiar with HTML-CSS code.
-And a big thanks to "SuperSimpleDev" for creating an awesome HTML-CSS tutorial for beginner videos for people like me!!!
+And a big thanks to "SuperSimpleDev" for creating an awesome "HTML & CSS Full Course - Beginner to Pro" videos for people like me!!!
 Through the tutorial, I have learned so many things like:
 - The way people design UI for a website on the internet.
 - Custom every button like padding, coloring, and when you hover or click on them.
 - Separate, divide many objects to group, block, ...